California Alternative Energy and Advanced Transportation Financing Authority

 Helping Californians make their homes more efficient and comfortable

-Formerly known as the Residential Energy Efficiency Loan program, the GoGreen Home Energy Financing program (GoGreen Home) is designed to help Californians save energy at home by making attractive financing more widely available for home energy efficiency improvements.
-GoGreen Home offers a credit enhancement to mitigate the risk of default, which enables participating lenders to offer lower rates, longer payback terms and higher loan amounts, and to approve a broader base of borrowers for energy efficiency loans.
+Formerly known as the Residential Energy Efficiency Loan program, the GoGreen Home Energy Financing program (GoGreen Home) is designed to help Californians save energy at home by making attractive financing more widely available for home energy improvements.
+GoGreen Home offers a credit enhancement to mitigate the risk of default, which enables participating lenders to offer lower rates, longer payback terms and higher loan amounts, and to approve a broader base of borrowers for energy upgrade loans.
 Customers may upgrade a single-family home, townhome, condo, duplex, triplex, fourplex or manufactured home.

 Of California’s 10 million single-family housing units, about 65% were built before statewide energy efficiency standards took effect in 1978.
 Policymakers view energy efficiency improvements to single-family residences as an important source of energy savings.
 More than half the energy used by this segment is for heating water and spaces.